Peer Review Process

 2. Peer review mode

-*Please note that two AME journals, Hepatobiliary Surgery and Nutrition and Quantitative Imaging in Medicine and Surgery, use double-blind peer review, which means that the identities of both the reviewer and the author are kept unknown to each other throughout the review process.
+All AME journals use double-blind peer review, which means that the identities of both the reviewer and the author are kept unknown to each other throughout the review process.

-Every manuscript is reviewed by at least two reviewers, and sometimes more opinions are sought.
-Peer reviewers are selected based on their expertise and ability to provide high quality, constructive, and fair reviews.
+Usually, each manuscript is reviewed by at least two reviewers.
+However, sometimes the opinions of more reviewers are sought.
+Peer reviewers are selected based on their expertise and ability to provide high-quality, constructive, and fair reviews.
 For research manuscripts, editors may, in addition, seek the opinion of a statistical reviewer.

 The existence of a manuscript under review is not revealed to anyone other than the peer reviewers and editorial staff.
 Peer reviewers are required to maintain confidentiality about the manuscripts they review and must not divulge any information about a specific manuscript or its content to any third party without prior permission from the journal editors.